PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-22 11:10:13
+Last updated: 2024-04-22 11:10:49
-Random Quote: Bo-Katan: "You are not a Mandalorian."
-Boba: "Never said I was." - Boba Fett
+Random Quote: You're like Hitler!
+But even Hitler cared about Germany or something. - Morty Smith